 Occupations and Workforce

-Lopez Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lopez Island is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lopez Island is a town of professionals, service providers and sales and office workers.
 There are especially a lot of people living in Lopez Island who work in management occupations (13.15%), maintenance occupations (10.52%) and sales jobs (9.24%).

 Also of interest is that Lopez Island has more people living here who work in computers and math than 95% of the places in the US.